toskumar/blog/apigee/RateLimit.md

 **Example 6 Quota flexi policy** (Counter start after receiving the first request and thereafter at regular interval)
 1. Create and deploy a standard reverse proxy type
-1. Add a Quota type policy and set the type="flexi"
+1. Add a Quota type policy to the proxy request preFlow and set the type="flexi"
-1. Test the URL in browser or any rest client http://demo-test.apigee.net/example6
+1. Test the URL in browser or any REST client http://demo-test.apigee.net/example6

 ```xml
 <Quota async="false" continueOnError="false" enabled="true" name="Quota-1" type="flexi">